 We also tried Monster Attack, a target shooting dark ride installed within a substantial warehouse-like structure in the middle of the park.
 The interior was filled with visually impressive creatures, though unfortunately they were for the most part static; the only indication of a hit was a sound effect that was easy to miss.
 Scoring was available, but there were no displays within the cars; totals were shown on a TV monitor at the ride exit, giving those who'd thought to memorise their car number (and seat!) a chance to figure out their total.

-Another unintentionally hilarious ride was Tsunami Drop, a rather poor attempt at a tower ride from SBF Visa.
+Another unintentionally hilarious ride was Tsunami Drop, a rather poor attempt at a tower ride from SBF Rides.
 Though nominally a thrill ride, it took almost five seconds for the seats to drop from the 40 metre height to the stop point.
 On the plus side the view from the peak was spectacular, and there was more than enough time up there to take it all in.
 On the minus side, the ride was quite simply dull.
 It's worth noting briefly that the park's web site describes it as "the true jewel in Energylandia's crown" and states that maximum forces of up to 5.5G, suggesting a writer with a future career working for a tabloid newspaper.
 Based on our experience today the word turd was misspelled and the decimal point was in the wrong place.

 There was a time in years past when a 4D cinema was a staple of every major amusement park.
 Since then the number of dimensions promoted for this style of ride has been steadily increasing, as evidenced by the various 9D rides we saw in Bangladesh and even an 11D model in India.
 Pyramid Cinema 7D shows a variety of different movies over the course of the day, ranging from family friendly choices to horror flicks.
 We'd managed to arrive in time to catch the Jungle Coaster show, a POV journey across a completely impossible pseudo-coaster with broken track segments, crazy inversions, and a top speed defying the laws of physics.
 Unfortunately the film was not in sync with the seat movements, and thus the experience didn't bear any relation to what it would have actually felt like if such a coaster could have been built, and worse yet, the only working special effect today was an air blast that was used over and over and over again.

-We concluded our day with the Arctic Fun Slide and three different track rides, all of which were supplied by SBF Visa (are you sensing a pattern here?).
+We concluded our day with the Arctic Fun Slide and three different track rides, all of which were supplied by SBF Rides (are you sensing a pattern here?).
 Our vehicle on Jeep Safari had "Under the Sea" as its soundtrack, which seemed more than a little bizarre until we heard the same thing a few minutes later on Farma Krasnali, a ride where we sat in a tractor on a journey round a model farm.
 It quickly became apparent that there was one common sound chip in use on all of these rides, and it was scarcely a surprise when the Planes monorail began to belt out a tune using the same synthetic tones.